When the Beatles Played Their First U.S. Concert

-On Feb.
-11, 1964, two days after their appearance on The Ed Sullivan Show, the Beatles made their U.S. concert debut in Washington, D.C.
-Earlier that day, they had arrived from New York by train at Union Station in the middle of a snowstorm.
+The Beatles made their U.S. concert debut on Feb.
+11, 1964 in Washington, D.C., two days after their appearance on The Ed Sullivan Show.
+They'd arrived from New York by train at Union Station in the middle of a snowstorm.

 The show took place at the Washington Coliseum, about a mile north of the U.S. Capitol building.
 The seating plan for the arena was in its configuration for boxing, with the Beatles setting up on the unroped ring in the middle.
 This meant that the group were only facing 25 percent of the 8,092 fans in attendance at any given time.
 In between songs, they moved the amplifiers, microphones and Ringo Starr's drum riser one-quarter turn clockwise.